 Failure to complete the minimum cumulative standards of either component while on Academic Probation/Financial Aid Warning or Financial Aid Probation will result in the Academic Dismissal/Financial Aid Suspension of a student's future aid eligibility.

 The following is the criteria for an academic dismissal from the College:

 - A student on academic probation/financial aid warning (below a 2.5 cumulative GPA) who does not show progression by raising the student's LCN semester GPA the next semester enrolled. - 2.
-A student who has failed (D, F or W) a nursing course and fails it again (D, F, or W). - 3.
-A student who has failed (C, D, W, or F) N311 Foundations of Professional Practice and failed it again (C, D, F or W). - 4.
-A student who fails two different nursing courses. - 5.
+A student who was unsuccessful in a nursing course and fails it again. - 3.
+A student who fails two different nursing courses. - 4.
 A student who has withdrawn from two different courses.

-If, upon the end of the student's next period of enrollment, they have not met the minimum standards they will be in an Academic Dismissal/Financial Aid Suspension status.
+If, upon the end of the student's next period of enrollment, they have not met the minimum standards, they will be in an Academic Dismissal/Financial Aid Suspension status.
 A student placed on Academic Dismissal/Financial Aid Suspension is NOT eligible for Federal and/or State student aid at Lakeview College of Nursing.
 Financial aid can be reinstated if a student is successfully readmitted through the appeal process (see readmission).

-Also, total withdrawal from all courses (a "grade" of "W" posted to transcript) or total failure from all courses (a grade of "D" or "F" posted to transcript or if grade of "C" is earned in N311 Foundations of Professional Practice) will result in Academic Dismissal/Financial Aid Suspension.
+Also, total withdrawal from all courses (a "grade" of "W" posted to transcript) or total failure from all courses will result in Academic Dismissal/Financial Aid Suspension.
 This includes the refund period if Title IV was accepted for the days the student was in attendance (regardless if tuition/fees were cancelled).